CadenFinley/CJsShell/docs/reference/editing.md

 **Full Help:**
 Press `F1` at any time to display the complete key binding cheat sheet, regardless of the inline-help setting.

+### Fish-Style Abbreviations

+CJ's Shell supports fish-style abbreviations that expand typed shortcuts into longer phrases as soon as you type a whitespace character or submit the line.
+This is powered directly by the isocline editor, so expansions happen inline without disrupting your cursor position or undo history.

+**Usage:**
+- Define abbreviations with the `abbr` builtin: `abbr gs='git status --short --branch'`
+- Remove them with `unabbr`: `unabbr gs`
+- List all active abbreviations by running `abbr` with no arguments

+**Behavior:**
+- Triggers expand when followed by a space, tab, newline, or when you press `Enter`
+- Expansion text is inserted in place of the trigger, preserving subsequent input
+- Abbreviations live in the current shell session and persist across reads within that session

+**Defaults:**
+- `abbr` → `abbreviate`
+- `unabbr` → `unabbreviate`

+Add `abbr` definitions to your `~/.cjshrc` to load them automatically on startup.

 ### Brace Matching and Auto-Insertion